-Our volunteers take between 4-6 shifts on our support line and also accompany those who have been sexually assaulted to the hospital and/or police station when requested.
+Our volunteers take between 4-6 shifts on our support line and provide support to those affected by sexual violence.
 Our volunteers are actively involved in different aspects of our work (i.e. public speaking, advocacy, fundraising, calls, etc) and are expected to attend the monthly meetings.

 Interested applicants must complete the following steps in order to become a volunteer at SVNB.

 SVNB identifies as a trans- inclusive organization and welcomes trans men and non-binary individuals to volunteer on our support line.

 We appreciate calls and inquiries from Male / male identified allies about how they can help in the struggle to eradicate sexual violence.

 Sexual Violence New Brunswick is often asked how men can be involved.
 As part of our Youth Sexual Violence Prevention Program, SVNB does a lot of work in the local middle and high schools.
 These programs involve working with youth to address issues of gender stereotypes, sexual assault myths, and how the media impacts healthy relationships.
 Interested individuals must complete our training sessions; Sexual Assault Crisis Intervention Training and The Empowerment Project/Man to Man facilitator training in order to begin the process of becoming one of our program facilitators.